-Each of these funds is invested in various pooled funds at the GKCCF with approximately 70% in equities and 30% in fixed income at June 30, 2016 and 2015.
-Draws from one of these donor-restricted funds are calculated annually to be 5% of the 12-quarter average market value of the fund at March 31, and are distributed to the Symphony in quarterly allotments.
-The other four donor-restricted funds are calculated annually to be 4% of the 12-quarter average market value of the fund at March 31 and are distributable to the Symphony in quarterly allotments.
-The board designated funds are calculated annually to be 5% or 4% of the 12-quarter average market value of the funds.
-The market value of these funds was \$29,334,778 and \$22,087,899 as of June 30, 2016 and 2015, respectively.
-It is the goal that these funds earn an average of 8% per year in order to allow for the preservation of the fund, while enabling the support of annual operations through the draw.
+Each of these funds is invested in various pooled funds at the GKCCF with approximately 70 percent in equities and 30 percent in fixed income at June 30, 2017 and 2016.
+Draws from one of these donor-restricted funds are calculated annually to be 5 percent of the 12-quarter average market value of the fund at March 31, and are distributed to the Symphony in quarterly allotments.
+The other four donor-restricted funds are calculated annually to be 4 percent of the 12-quarter average market value of the fund at March 31 and are distributable to the Symphony in quarterly allotments.
+The other four donor-restricted funds are calculated annually to be 5 percent of the 12-quarter average market value of the fund at March 31 and are distributable to the Symphony in quarterly allotments.
+The board-designated funds are calculated annually to be 5 percent or 4 percent of the 12-quarter average market value of the funds.
+The market value of these funds was \$37,547,742 and \$29,334,778 as of June 30, 2017 and 2016, respectively, as further discussed in Note 5.
+It is the goal that these funds earn an average of 8 percent per year in order to allow for the preservation of the fund, while enabling the support of annual operations through the draw.